microchip-pic-avr-examples/avr16eb32-tce-and-wex-new-features-examples-mplab-mcc/TCE_Scaling/README.md

     <br>  - Module Enable: Must be enabled by default, if not, just toggle the button (it turns blue if enabled)
     <br>  - Clock Selection: System clock (by default the divider must be 1 - System clock)
     <br>  - Counter Direction: UP
-    <br>  - Waveform Generation Mode: Dual-slope PWM mode with overflow on TOP and BOTTOM (DSBOTH)
+    <br>  - Waveform Generation Mode: Dual-Slope PWM mode with overflow on TOP and BOTTOM (DSBOTH)
     <br>  - Requested Period [s]: 0.0001
     <br>  - Duty Cycle 0 [%]: 20
     <br>  - Duty Cycle 1 [%]: 40
     <br>  - Duty Cycle 2 [%]: 60
     <br>  - Duty Cycle 3 [%]: 80
-    <br>  - Waveform Output n : check the boxes from the Enable column for Waveform Output 0, 1, 2, 3
+    <br>  - Waveform Output n: Check the boxes from the Enable column for Waveform Output 0, 1, 2, 3
     <br>  - Duty Cycle High Resolution: Resolution increased by 4
     <br>  - Scale mode: CMP values are scaled from Bottom, 0% DC (duty cycle)
     <br>  - Scaled Writing to registers: Fractional
-    <br>  - Amplitude Control Enable: toggle the button (it turns blue if enabled)
+    <br>  - Amplitude Control Enable: Toggle the button (it turns blue if enabled)
     <br>  - Amplitude Value: 1
 <br><img src="../images/TCE_Scaling.png">

 <br>6.
 In the **Pin Grid View** tab check if the TCE WO [0-3] pins are locked as outputs on PORTA.
 When the boxes from the Enable column in the Output Settings of TCE are checked, the pins are also locked.
-To change the PORT simply click a pin from another PORT in **Pin Grid View**.
+To change the PORT, click a pin from another PORT in **Pin Grid View**.
 Select from **Pin Grid View** tab PIN5 and PIN4 of PORTD as outputs to toggle when the amplitude, compare values and scale mode changes.

  |            Pin           |    Configuration    |
  | :---------------------:  | :----------------:  |